 Canadian, with roots that go way back.

-My family's culture and history are important to my work.
-My family includes European, Scottish, French, Ukranian, Ojibwa and Cree people who intermarried and raised families.
-My paternal Great Grandfather, Frank Gullion came to the Athabasca Landing in the province of Alberta, Canada as a small boy.
-His father who was a retired Hudson's Bay Fur Trade employee from the Orkneys in Scotland, and his mother-an Ojibwa from Eastern Canada were entrepreneurial people who started a boat building business on the banks of the River.
-Generations later in 1964 my parents Ken Gullion (Métis) and Loretta Berezan (Ukranian) began their life together in the same town, now called Athabasca.
+My family's culture and history are important to my work; European, Scottish, French, Ukranian, Ojibwa and Cree people who intermarried and raised families.
+My paternal great grandfather, Frank Gullion came to the Athabasca Landing in the province of Alberta, Canada as a small boy.
+His father (a retired Hudson's Bay Fur Trade employee from the Orkneys in Scotland), and his mother (Ojibwa from Eastern Canada), were entrepreneurial people who started a boat building business on the banks of the River.
+Generations later in 1964 my parents Ken Gullion (Métis) and Loretta Berezan (Ukranian) began their life together in the same town.
 I was born there making me the 5th generation to live in that place.

-My family were people who used their hands and their talent to create with wood, clay, paint and paper.
-As a child I watched my Grandmother work with clay from the banks of the Athabasca River and I played with my mother's oil paints.
+My family were people who used their hands to create with wood, clay, paint and paper.
+As a child I watched my grandmother work with clay from the banks of the Athabasca River and I played with my mother's oil paints.
 Today, my brother and I both create using different materials.
 While I make visual art, my brother works with wood.
-You can find his work on twitter @thenewvintageca
+You can find his work on Instagram: the.newvintage.

 Studio Practice and Research.

-My studio is at my home on 5 acres near a small city in Northern British Columbia.
+My studio is at my home in Northern British Columbia.
 I am fortunate to be surrounded by tree groves and small meadows that lead to a river valley in the west.
-Horses grazing in a paddock and sunsets filled with peach and turquoise hues are just outside my window.
+Horses grazing in a paddock and vivid sunsets are just outside my window.
 From here I work on artistic research as well as create.
 My research interests include:

-- The connection between Métis material cultural and traditional artforms (hide tanning, beading, working with quills, and garment making) and personal well-being.
+- The connection between Métis material cultural and traditional artforms (hide tanning, beading, working with quills, and garment making) and personal well-being, and

-- and investigating (and restoring) Métis identity through art.
+- Investigating (and restoring) Métis identity through art.

-I have been practicing as an professional artist since the 1980's earning associate degrees in Fine Art, Illustration and Graphic Design, and a Master's Degree in Art Education.
+I have been working as a professional artist since the 1980's.
+I earned associate degrees in Fine Art, Illustration and Graphic Design, and a Master's Degree in Art Education.
 During the winter months I teach, and several times a year I meet with peers at art residencies or in larger cities where we discuss whatever is current in the world of art.

 Who buys my art?

-My art has found a place with people of all ages in offices and homes across Canada.
+My art has found a place with people of all ages in offices and homes nationally and internationally.
 My youngest patron was only 10 years old when she bought a small pastel work for her bedroom.
 In 2010, Coca Cola commissioned me as one of 12 artists to paint an 8 ft replica of their bottle for the Olympics.
-I have also been commissioned to create pieces for editorial magazines and children's book illustrations, like the one created for Shane Koyczan's book, To This Day.
+I also create pieces for public art, editorial magazines and children's book illustrations, like the one created for Shane Koyczan's book, To This Day.